Tijo622/Dominos/README.md

 Feature Engineering: Create relevant features from the sales data, such as day of the week, month, promotional periods, and holiday effects.

-Model Selection: Choose an appropriate time series forecasting model (e.g., ARIMA, SARIMA, Prophet, LSTM, Regression Model).
+Model Selection: Choose an appropriate time series forecasting model (e.g., ARIMA, SARIMA, Prophet).

 Model Training: Train the predictive model on the historical sales data.